 Where to find the data

-All of our main long-term data streams are archived by the British Atmospheric Data Centre and can be accessed via their website.
+All of our main long-term data streams are archived by the Centre for Environmental Data Analysis and can be accessed via their website.

 All our data are archived using the netCDF format.
 NetCDF is commonly used worldwide to store atmospheric data.
 It is known as a self-describing format.
 This means that all the information required to read the file is contained within it, hence avoiding the need for complex file format information to interpret complex proprietary formats.
 Routines to read netCDF exist within many common programming languages.